First things first, what is repair and what is recovery?

 - Photo is actually corrupt (parts missing or overwritten). – Can not be repaired, parts are simply missing.

-- Photos were fragmented. – Can not be repaired, parts are simply missing.
+- Photos were fragmented. – Can not be repaired, use better software to recover the files (see below).

 - Bad sectors on source medium: One bad sector accounts for 512 bytes missing.
 Due to the nature of many digital photos, even a single corrupt byte can result in corruption. – Can often be repaired.

-So, I have said that fragmented files can not be recovered by undelete or photo recovery software.
-Undelete or file recovery software can not due to a limitation of the FAT file system.
+Undelete or file recovery software can not recover fragmented files due to a limitation of the FAT file system.
 This is the most widely used file system on memory cards.
-Photo recovery software can not because it simply looks for the start and end marker of a file.
+Photo recovery software can not either because it simply looks for the start and end marker of a file.
 I did a blog post which explains this in more detail here.

 This is however not entirely true!
 DiskTuna is involved in the development of a unique advanced file carver ‘ called JPEG Recovery LAB‘ that can actually recover fragmented digital photos.
 So, if your recovered photos loo somewhat like the first example, it may be a good idea to give our tool a try.
 JPEG Recovery LAB works for JPEG and some popular RAW digital image formats used by cameras.